 The new court has exclusive jurisdiction for all patent infringement and nullity actions regarding the unitary patent and the national validations of the European patent in the UPC member states.
 However, there is a transitional period of 7 (extendable to 14) years during which an infringement/nullity action can still be filed at a national court.
 During this period, it can be chosen freely, if the action is filed at one of the national courts or at the UPC.

 The opt-out allows further to exclude the European patents from the jurisdiction of the UPC so that during and after the transitional period, the opted-out European patent can only be handled at a national court.
-Such an opt-out can only be filed during the transitional period and before any action regarding this EP patent has been filed at the UPC.
-This opt-out can be withdrawn once (also called opt-in), if no action has been filed at a national court.
+Such an opt-out can only be filed during the transitional period and before any action regarding this European patent has been filed at the UPC.
+This opt-out can be withdrawn once (this withdrawal is also called “opt-in”), if no action has been filed at a national court.

-So, the opt-out has on the one side the advantage that the patent cannot be centrally attacked at the UPC but has on the other side the risk that by a nullity action against the opted-out EP patent, the owner remains blocked in the national patent court system without any chance to enforce its patent via the UPC.
+So, the opt-out has on the one side the advantage that the patent cannot be centrally attacked at the UPC, but has on the other side the risk that by a nullity action against the opted-out European patent, the owner remains blocked in the national patent court system without any chance to enforce its patent via the UPC.

-Calysta has three patent attorneys with the necessary qualifications to represent a client at the UPC.
+Calysta has several patent attorneys with the necessary qualifications to represent a client at the UPC.
 We are happy to support you for any question regarding the new system, especially for deciding:

-• If it is better to opt-out or not a certain case or your EP patent portfolio
+- If it is better to opt-out or not a certain case or your European patent portfolio